tgsmith61591/TwitterFeedToJson/README.md

 python FeedParse.py TayGriffinSmith 200
 ```

-You can add a -t, --t, or any variant of 'true' for the last arg to also write a .csv of the parsed feed
+You can add a -t, --t, or any variant of 'true' for the last arg to also write a .csv of the parsed feed (true by default)

 ...where 200 is the max tweets to pull (note: 200 is the max the API will allow).
 This will write a JSON into the same directory as the script.